Estimated reading time: 17 minutes

 The Lotus is primarily a symbol of Lotusity, and in Japan, it is revered for its ability to emerge from dirty, muddy water and blossom into a beautiful flower.

-It is most often associated with attaining Buddhist enlightenment and is a popular symbol that symbolizes living life to the fullest.
+It is most often associated with attaining Buddhist enlightenment and is a popular symbol that symbolises living life to the fullest.

 The lotus flower is said to be the most spiritual and enchanting.
-In Japanese culture, it symbolizes the purity of body, speech, and mind, a concept derived from Buddhist symbolism.
+In Japanese culture, it symbolises the purity of body, speech, and mind, a concept derived from Buddhist symbolism.

 Lotus Flower in Thai Culture